delveccj/CSC180_Spring2024/red_blue/README.md

 A Docker-based security visibility lab where students run intentionally misconfigured MySQL containers that report their status to an instructor-run dashboard.

 ---
-Absolutely — here's a clean, educational Python snippet you can share with your students that **demonstrates the core vulnerability (CVE-2017-18342)** and **how an attacker could exploit it**.
-It's short, clear, and safe to run in the controlled lab environment you've built.

----

 ### 🧠 **Educational Exploit Demo – PyYAML RCE Example**